What the TOG?! Understanding TOG ratings and layering for sleep in winter

 When you join the parent club, you’re suddenly bombarded with acronyms and new words galore.
 It can be like learning a whole new language.
 One acronym you may have spotted on the tags on your little one’s sleepwear is the word TOG with a number on it.

-TOG stands for Thermal Overall Grade and is a unit that measures the insulation and warmth of bedding and sleepwear.
+TOG stands for Thermal Overall Grade and is a unit of measurement that assesses the insulation and warmth of bedding and sleepwear.
 In a nutshell, the lower the TOG rating the lighter the fabric is.
 The higher the TOG rating, the more insulated it is to keep your bub warm and snug.

-TOG ratings are crucial when it comes to keeping your child cosy in winter and cool in summer as babies can’t regulate their body temperature like we can.
+The right TOG rated sleeping garment is crucial when it comes to keeping your child cosy in winter and cool in those hot summer nights as babies can’t regulate their body temperature like we can.

 See below ergoPouch’s TOG guide for reference: